reneeonque/gentrification-data/README.md

 ##### Part 1: Cleaning data to remove duplicate entries of the same business

-- We first imported the licensing datam which contains all businesses that had "Deli" or "Bodega" in their name, into a sheet called `Raw.` We then duplicated the original data into a sheet called `Split Date Column` in which we split `License Expiration Date` column into month/date/year columns.
+- We first imported the licensing data, which contains all businesses that had "Deli" or "Bodega" in their name, into a sheet called `Raw.` We then duplicated the original data into a sheet called `Split Date Column` in which we split `License Expiration Date` column into month/date/year columns.
 We also split `License Creation Date` into month/date/year columns.
 This allows us to look into license expirations and license creations by year later on.
 - We then copied the modified data to a new sheet called `Deduped` and sorted it by expiration year, in reverse chronological order.
 The data contains multiple entries if the same business has renewed its license multiple times.
 We then erased entries that contained the same business name except for the latest instance, leaving us with just the latest license registered by a business.
 These entries also help determine whether an older business with multiple licenses over time, is still open or not.

 ##### Part 2: Filtering Data
 - We wanted to see which zip codes had more than a 50% increase in inactive licenses during the pandemic.
 To achieve this goal we summarized the data using a pivot table by zip code with subcategories that included the expiration year and whether the license status was active or inactive.
 This was done with a percent change formula between 2018-2019 and 2020-2021.
-An IF statement told us which zip code fit the criteria with the label of “1”.
+Using an `IF` statement we labeled any zip code that fit the criteria with a `1`.

 #### Pre-Foreclosures and Foreclosures Data